NBA Hall of Fame

 His style of play brought a streetball flair to the professional hardwood, particularly during his tenure with the Phoenix Suns.
 Despite physical tolls from his years on the road with the Harlem Globetrotters, he remained a spectacular performer and a perennial All-Star.
 His resilience and unique artistry on the court eventually led to his rightful induction into the Basketball Hall of Fame in 1992.

-Hawkins's Awards and Records
+Hawkins's Awards and Honors

 • ABA champion (1968)